Health & Nutrition

 Vegetarians and vegans eat more than vegetables.
 A well-balanced vegetarian or vegan diet includes dried peas, beans, lentils, and chickpeas.
 The protein and most of the vitamins and minerals in these pulses can replace those found in meat, making pulses an important part of a meatless diet.

-Pulses are the perfect meat alternative for vegetarian or vegans and those who are interested in reducing their meat consumption.
+Pulses are the perfect meat alternative for vegetarian or vegans and those who are interested in reducing their intake of animal protein.
 Combining pulses with grains creates a high-quality complete protein, which is often lacking in a vegetarian or vegan diet.
 Some examples of this are beans and rice or hummus and pita.

 Pulses are also an excellent source of iron.
 To best absorb the iron, eat pulses with vitamin C-rich foods.
 Some examples might be bell pepper dipped in hummus or a sweet potato and lentil salad.